instructure/instructure-ui/packages/ui-tree-browser/src/TreeBrowser/README.md

 ### Rendering custom content in nodes

 This allows you to render custom content in the area where the text and descriptor are.
+To meet a11y standards make sure to have the right contrast ration on hovered and selected states, you can use the `selected` and `focused` attributes in the given `props` and `TreeButton`s built-in CSS classes.

 ```js
 ---